How to embrace and enjoy Christmas 2021

 Remember to focus on your mental health and wellbeing

 If you are having difficulties or feelings of anxiety, remember you are not alone.
-Many are experiencing loneliness like never before in 2020 but, along with reaching out to friends and family, there are an abundance of charities and organisations out there to help.
+Many are experiencing loneliness like never before in over the last couple of years, but, along with reaching out to friends and family, there are an abundance of charities and organisations out there to help.
 They are available 24/7 if you need someone to talk to; it can be anonymous and sometimes it’s just nice to be able to hear a friendly voice.

 There are many services out there that provide you with someone to talk to.
 Here are just a few which are there to help today, and every day:

 - Shout is an online text message support service, specialising in supporting people who are feeling alone.
 It's a free service that operates via text, so you don’t have to physically speak on the phone if you don’t want to.
 All you have to do is text “SHOUT” to 85258.